section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/index.md

 ![Loading data](/engineering-education/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/image-ten.png)

 The command `load-image` allows you to select your input image from any folder.
-When you import your image, it should appear in the original image section as shown below:
+When you import your image, it should appear in the original image section as seen here:

 ![The image section](/engineering-education/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/image-eleven.png)